UOL-Interns/docs/Swegger/README.md

 People and processes make up a successful API program.
 Efficiently managing these efforts makes for good governance.
 Whether you have a team of five or five hundred, Swagger can help.

 [Explore SwaggerHub](https://swagger.io/tools/swaggerhub/enterprise/)

+**API Monitoring**
+Monitor API availability, speed, and functionality starting from your OpenAPI Specification (OAS) with AlertSite for OAS.
+Automate monitor creation and instantly track API behavior to ensure everything runs smoothly in production.